Small Business Information

 The SBA guarantees the loans, so borrowers will need to apply through banks, credit unions and other lenders.
 Approximately 1,800 private lenders are already approved to issue 7(a) loans, and the Treasury Department plans to issue new regulations that will make it possible for almost all FDIC-insured banks to make SBA loans soon.
 Simply put, the best thing to do is to contact your lender, whether it is a community bank, credit union, or other financial institution, and inquire about applying for a 7(a) small business loan.
 You can find your nearest PPP approved lender here: https://www.sba.gov/paycheckprotection/find

 What if I can’t repay the loan?

 There is a loan forgiveness component included in the bill for businesses that retain their workers or rehire ones that were laid off.
-Those businesses would be eligible for forgiveness on portions of their loans used for certain costs—including payroll, rent payment, mortgage obligations and utilities—that are incurred during an 8-week period starting on the loan’s origination date.
+Those businesses would be eligible for forgiveness on portions of their loans used for certain costs—including payroll, rent payment, mortgage obligations and utilities—that are incurred during a 24-week period starting on the loan’s origination date.
 The amount of forgiveness will take into account the number of workers retained or rehired.